tilhr/Cpp-Essentials/README.md

 # Cpp-Essentials
- Well documented C++ lessons for a beginners .
+ Well documented C++ lessons for a beginners.